Carbamazepine prevents fits. It can also ease some types of pain, and control some mood disorders.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Tegretol® Tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, Tegretol® 100 mg, 200 mg and 400 mg Tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated April 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.